JosieOnGit/Luniks/Languages/Lúnikska - Luniksan/Luniksan History and Overview.md

 - **J** can be pronounced as both **J**ungle and **Y**oung, but the only way to actually figure out which of the two you have to use is completely contextual, and is a matter of knowing the language.
 This makes it hard for someone who doesn't speak Luniksan to differentiate the two, as it's very prone to switching up.
 (2023 edit: This is currently on the table for clarification like /x/ was before, and is subject to change in the future)
 - **Ŭ** is sometimes transliterated as **W**, since it's a more accessible letter, and is more easily recognised and understood.
 - Accented vowels like **Á**, **É**, traditionally define the emphasis in a word, but in the case of multiple accented vowels, the emphasis will always be on the second to last vowel.
-- Although not explicitly listed, the Luniksian script contains an accentuated **K**, and despite its existence, its only usage is with loanwords containing the /x/ sound, which by itself does not exist and is not used within Luniksan.
+- Although not explicitly listed, the Luniksan script contains an accentuated **K**, and despite its existence, its only usage is with loanwords containing the /x/ sound, which by itself does not exist and is not used within Luniksan.
 This is most commonly transliterated as **KH**, see: "Lakh" /ləx/.